-If you are not eligible for admission to a long-term care home, your Home and Community Care Support Services Erie St. Clair care coordinator will explain why and will help you find alternatives to meet your needs.
-They will connect you with community services that are right for you, such as meal services, friendly visiting and adult day programs, to help you to stay home longer than you thought possible.
+If you are not eligible for admission to a long-term care home, your Home and Community Care Support Services care coordinator will explain why your application was declined and help you find alternatives to meet your needs.
+They will connect you with community services that are right for you, such as meal services, friendly visiting and adult day programs, to help you stay home longer than you thought possible.

-If you learn you are not eligible for long-term care and you disagree with the determination, we encourage you to discuss the matter with your Home and Community Care Support Services Erie St. Clair care coordinator.
+If you are not eligible for long-term care and you disagree with the determination, we encourage you to discuss the matter with your Home and Community Care Support Services care coordinator.
 If you are still not satisfied with the decision, you have the right to appeal to the provincial Health Services Appeal and Review Board:

-Health Services Appeal and Review Board 9th Floor-151 Bloor Street West Toronto ON M5S 1S4

-Telephone: (416) 327-8512 or 1-866-282-2179 (toll-free)
+Health Services Appeal and Review Board 151 Bloor Street West, 9th Floor Toronto, ON M5S 1S4 Telephone: 416-327-8512 or 1-866-282-2179